knmcguire/o3de_roboball/Doc/roboball_tutorial_8.md

 end
 ```

-Running now will give an issuse that OnCollisionBegin doesn't exist, so let's add that function:
+Running now will give an error that `OnCollisionBegin()` doesn't exist, so let's add that function:

 ```lua
 function Control:OnCollisionBegin(collision)